Community Interaction Grant

 ACS student chapters are eligible to receive up to $500 to support community interactions and projects.
 The ACS Undergraduate Programs Office awards ACS student chapters each year that provide K-12 minority students with enriched hands-on science activities and give ACS student members an opportunity to enhance their skills as future teachers and mentors.

 To be eligible for a Community Interaction Grant, chapters must:

-- Submitted at least one chapter report within the last three years
+(1) A chapter report was submitted within the last three years

-- Have at least six ACS student members who have paid their ACS dues.
+(2) At least six ACS student members paid their ACS dues

-- Submit all financial reports for any chapter grants received during the previous academic year (if applicable).
-Projects which represent continuations or minor modifications of previous activities will not be funded.
+- Submit all financial reports for any chapter grants received during the academic year, if applicable.
+Projects which continue or show minor modifications of previous activities will not be funded.

 Your project should seek to: